A Quasi-local, Functional Analytic Detection Method for Stationary Limit Surfaces of Black Hole Spacetimes: Quasi-local, Functional Analytic Detection Method for Stationary Limit Surfaces

 and for those $\boldsymbol{\eta} \in T^{\star}_{\boldsymbol{y}} \mathfrak{N} \backslash \{\boldsymbol{0}\}$ for which Inequality (\ref{EC}) holds, Inequality (\ref{RZ}) is not satisfied for all $\boldsymbol{\xi} \in T^{\star}_{\boldsymbol{y}} \mathfrak{N} \backslash \{\boldsymbol{0}\}$.

 Consequently, as the Hamiltonians are elliptic in stationary spacetime regions and hyperbolic in nonstationary spacetime regions, the simultaneous violations of Inequalities (\ref{EC}) and (\ref{RZ}), which, taken together, are sufficient conditions for the localization of ellipticity-hyperbolicity transitions, can be used to detect the stationary limit surfaces of a given black hole spacetime with stationary regions.\footnote{Since the purely spatial part of the inverse spacetime metric $\boldsymbol{g}^{- 1}$ is in general indefinite, this can also be seen from the fact that Equation (\ref{SLSCN}) acts as a stationary limit condition on $\mathfrak{N}$.}\fnsep\footnote{Because of their generality, Inequalities (\ref{EC}) and (\ref{RZ}) are not limited to black hole spacetimes.
 Accordingly, they can be employed to locate the stationary limit surfaces of any spacetime having the product structure $\mathfrak{M} = \mathbb{R} \times \mathfrak{N}$.} This functional analytic detection method for stationary limit surfaces is quasi-local in the sense that it employs solely operators on $\mathfrak{N}$.
 Therefore, it locates stationary limit surfaces only on the spacelike hypersurfaces of black hole spacetimes where these operators are defined.
 Moreover, since the method is based on their principal symbols, it is independent of any particular choice of coordinates on $\mathfrak{N}$, or rather on the associated patch of $\mathfrak{M}$ as long as one uses coordinate systems for which the Hamiltonians are time-independent and coordinate transformations that are diffeomorphisms from $\mathfrak{N}$ to itself.
-Employing coordinate systems that give rise to time-dependent Hamiltonians, such as Kruskal--Szekeres-type coordinates or Lema\^itre-type coordinates,\footnote{For the original Kruskal--Szekeres and Lema\^itre coordinates see \cite{Kruskal, Szekeres} and \cite{Lemaitre}, respectively, and for certain generalizations thereof \cite[Chapter 6.58.]{ChandraBook} and \cite{Sorge}.} would, however, break the coordinate invariance and may result in different classifications of the Hamiltonians.
+Working with coordinate systems that give rise to time-dependent Hamiltonians, such as Kruskal--Szekeres-type coordinates or Lema\^itre-type coordinates,\footnote{For the original Kruskal--Szekeres and Lema\^itre coordinates see \cite{Kruskal, Szekeres} and \cite{Lemaitre}, respectively, and for certain generalizations thereof \cite[Chapter 6.58.]{ChandraBook} and \cite{Sorge}.} would, however, break the coordinate invariance and may result in different classifications of the Hamiltonians.
+Hence, being limited to coordinate systems on $\mathfrak{M}$ for which the purely spatial part $(g^{i j})_{i, j \in \{1, 2, 3\}}$ of the inverse spacetime metric $\boldsymbol{g}^{- 1}$ is time-independent,\footnote{This directly follows from Equations (\ref{DetPolDir}) and (\ref{DetPolDalem}) together with the time-independence of the Hamiltonians.} Inequalities (\ref{EC}) and (\ref{RZ}) can, instead of $(g^{i j})_{i, j \in \{1, 2, 3\}}$, be evaluated by the inverse induced metric $\boldsymbol{g}^{- 1}_{\mathfrak{N}} = \phi^{\star} \boldsymbol{g}^{- 1}$ on the spacelike hypersurface $\mathfrak{N}$, where $\phi : \mathfrak{N} \hookrightarrow \mathfrak{M}$ is the trivial isometric embedding and the asterisk denotes the pullback from $\mathfrak{M}$ to $\mathfrak{N}$.
+This aspect further illustrates the quasi-locality of the functional analytic detection method.